meggrooms/Kingsley/README.md

 <BR><BR>
 <h2>Bespoke Map</h2>
 Kingsley Riding USA is a purveyor of bespoke saddles, footwear, equine accessories, and saddle fitting.<BR>
-I wanted the map to match the theme and color scheme of the website, but the reason went beyond that.<BR>
+I wanted the map to match the theme and color scheme of the website--but the reason goes beyond that.<BR>
 As a person developing colorblindness, I found the classic map colors much easier to see and process.
 I am happy with the map's appearance.

 <BR>